jbinko/jbinko.github.io/RFM95W/README.md

 - European region
 - HOPERF Module based on RFM95W - I'm happy owner of [RFM95W-868-S2_BOB](https://www.soselectronic.com/products/various/rfm95w-868-s2-bob-342652)

-Goal is to provide guideline how to make all those components working Together in European region with The Things Network.
+Goal is to provide guideline how to make all those components work Together in European region with The Things Network.

 ## Source code and Build